gazebosim/gz-msgs/tutorials/install.md

   firefox coverage/index.html
   ```

-See the [Writing Tests section of the Ignition documentation](https://gazebosim.org/docs/all/contributing#writing-tests) for help creating or modifying tests.
+See the [Writing Tests section of the Gazebo documentation](https://gazebosim.org/docs/all/contributing#writing-tests) for help creating or modifying tests.